CtrlAltDelight/notes/Networks/Network Performance Metrics.md

 # Bandwidth
-<dd>Maximum number of bits that can be send through a network per unit time</dd>
+Maximum number of bits that can be send through a network per unit time
 - A measure of how much data one can send through network
 - Standard unit: bits per second (bps)
 - good network has high bandwidth